 We also work to maintain and encourage biodiversity, including providing habitats for bats and nesting birds (owls amongst many others) as well as leaving areas wild for other animals such as hedgehogs.

 All of our cleaning and washing products are sourced through Splosh, which is a company set up to minimise the environmental impacts of such products.
-All items are provided as dry refills to which water is added by the end user.
+Products are supplied as dry refills, to which water is added, or in pouches that are poured into reusable bottles.
 This reduces packaging and transport weight.

 We are promoting cycling as a healthy and sustainable form of transport.
 Karen jointly runs a children’s cycling club every Saturday morning in Bala, helping youngsters become confident on their bikes.
 She also started a ride to encourage novice cyclists to get on their bikes and get on the road.
 In time, we hope that this will promote cycling in the local area.